unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 {{% /col %}} {{% col %}}

 ### Kubernetes
-- A basic monitoring is provided built-in with the cluster,
+- Basic monitoring is built into the cluster,
-  - is necessary to install the `Metrics Server` plugin to enable the monitoring,
+  - but it is necessary to install the `Metrics Server` plugin to enable it,
-  - this comprehends the usage of the *CPU* and *Memory* of the cluster nodes and containers
+  - this covers the usage of *CPU* and *memory* on the cluster nodes and containers
 - The monitoring can be extended using third-party tools,
   - such as *Prometheus*, *Grafana*, etc.